 I’ll quickly cover two different methods, both the Cold Pack and Hot Pack.
 They’ll all start off and end up the same, so let’s get started…

 Get Tomatoes: You can use your own bountiful harvest, or that of your neighbor with too many plants, or grab a box of fresh ‘maters from your local farm market!
 In general, seven large tomatoes will fill one quart jar.
-Heavy, low-moisture tomatoes like Roma hold up the best, but as you can see in the image on the right, Heirloom tomatoes preserve beautifully as well.
+Heavy, low-moisture tomatoes like Roma hold up the best, but as you can see from the images I’ve shared, Heirloom tomatoes preserve beautifully as well.

 Get Your Jars and Tools Together: To can tomatoes without a pressure cooker, you will need the following equipment (the links are affiliate links – it doesn’t cost you extra to use them, but I get a small bit of compensation.)